MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 ```
 {: .output}

+## Lists and Slices
 Another common data structure in python is the list.
-Python has a built-in function `len` to determine the length of a list.
+Lists can be used to group several values or variables together, and are declared using square brackets [ ].
+List values are separated by commas.
+Python has several built in functions which can be used on lists.
+The built-in function `len` can be used to determine the length of a list.
 ```
 #This is a list; I can determine it's length
 energy_kcal = [-13.4, -2.7, 5.4, 42.1]